ryanakuhl/Longterm-Dividend-Analysis/readme.md

 Main:
 From an Excel collection of suredividend.com recommended dividends, uses IEX Finance (token needed at line 7) to screen mature stocks.
-Alternaive:
-Uses YahooFinance instead of IEX and RH data.